Explore the critical environmental

 - Director: John D. Spengler, Akira Yamaguchi Professor of Environmental Health and Human Habitation, Harvard School of Public Health

-- Assistant directors: George D. Buckley and Ramon Sanchez
+- Assistant directors: George D. Buckley, Ramon Sanchez, and Mark Leighton

 The degree is awarded by Harvard University.
 It is the Master of Liberal Arts in Extension Studies in the field of sustainability and environmental management with a concentration in ecosystems or sustainability.